Vancouver Pride Society bans UBC from 2019 Pride Parade

 VPS says they met with UBC administration last week to discuss Smith’s June 23rd talk, and plans for the school to move forward.

+UBC has released a statement of its own saying.
+“We are committed to ensuring that marginalized voices are heard in discussions of freedom of expression and that their feedback is shared at both the board and senate levels.”

-The Pride society says they’re aware UBC is planning to send their policy on booking and rental space to be reviewed by the school’s board of governors in September.
+UBC is planning to send its policy on booking and rental space to be reviewed by the school’s board of governors this Fall.

+"In consultation with the diverse LGBTQ2SIA+ communities at UBC, we will create mechanisms to seek-out and elevate the perspectives of our community members," said the school in a statement.

 "We encourage UBC to apply for reassessment in 2020 once steps have been taken to address the damage done by their previous policy," wrote VPS.
 "We are making this decision transparent to hold UBC accountable."